 After a school shooting, it can be hard to feel safe on campus again.
 You may be reluctant to attend classes or feel nervous when you cross wide, open spaces to get from one class to another.
 This is normal, especially after a traumatic event.
 Some students may choose to transfer away from the school where the shooting occurred, so as to distance themselves from the trauma.
 There is nothing wrong with staying or leaving, but taking care of your mental health is of utmost importance.

 In the days, weeks, and months following the event your emotions are bound to fluctuate.
 You may feel survivor’s guilt if you were in an event that resulted in casualties.
 It’s important to remember that nothing you did was wrong and that often survivor’s guilt is a way of coping with sadness and loss.
 It can be hard to talk about the trauma, but doing so, whether you talk to your mom, your best friend, or your dog, will help you process what occurred.
-Guilt and anxiety are normal feelings after a traumatic event, but if they persist, it could be time to seek professional help.
+Guilt, anxiety, and difficulty sleeping are normal after a traumatic event, but if they persist, it could be time to seek professional help.

 Developing post-traumatic stress disorder (PTSD) is also a common reaction to experiencing a trauma, but not one that happens to every person who was involved.
 PTSD is a treatable condition in which the body has trouble coping with a traumatic event, like a school shooting.
 Individuals with PTSD may avoid talking about or going near places that remind them of the experience, have vivid dreams and flashbacks, begin suffering from depression, or become ultra vigilant in their day-to-day lives.